| Allied Health World Home | Speech Pathology | Speech Pathology in Colorado | |

 Speech Pathology Programs in Colorado - CO

-The state of Colorado is one of the states that do not currently require a speech-language pathologist to be licensed by the Colorado state licensing bureau, unless they are working in a school.
+As of 2010, the state of Colorado does not require a speech-language pathologist to be licensed by the Colorado state licensing bureau to practice, unless they are working in a school.

 However, many employers have standards that they require of their professionals.
 Typically, these are: